pythonic-potato/financialtools/Stock Analysis/README.md

 A sample csv file of the S&P 500 index data is included for reference, which was downloaded from Yahoo finance.

+This project requires Python and the following dependencies:

+- pandas
+- numpy
+- matplotlib

+To install these dependencies, you can use `pip`.
+Run the following commands:

+pip install pandas
+pip install numpy
+pip install matplotlib

 Note that a significant portion of this code was generated using ChatGPT.